-Tai Chi Classes in Portland for Health, Vitality, Longevity and Self Defense
+Tai Chi Classes in Portland To Restore Health, Relieve Stress and Develop Mindfulness.

-Mentally the principles from Tai Chi training of redirecting force prove invaluable in everyday life.
-With practice one develops the ability to maintain a calm center regardless of circumstance.
+The Tai Chi principles of redirecting force prove invaluable in everyday life.
+With practice one develops the ability to maintain a calm center at all times.

-Though originally practiced as a martial art, Tai Chi can be considered a “lifestyle enhancing practice” with a range of approaches to the training.
-Each individual’s Tai Chi and Qigong falls into a part of the spectrum, ranging from medical/therapeutic, martial and philosophical, to spiritual.
-While any practice will contain components of each, your chosen focus will determine the shape of your training.
+Though originally practiced as a martial art, Tai Chi can be considered a “lifestyle enhancing practice.”
+Your practice will be on a spectrum ranging from medical/therapeutic, martial and philosophical, to spiritual.
+While any practice will contain pieces of each, your chosen focus will determine the shape of your training.

-The slow, weight-bearing movements of the Tai Chi forms develop structural ligament strength, bone density and promote a healthy free range of motion in every joint of the body.
-Practicing Qigong involves a basic mindfulness meditation, which means training our minds to stay present and fully focused on our present actions and environment.
+The slow, weight-bearing movements of the Tai Chi forms build ligament strength, bone density and promote a healthy free range of motion in every joint of the body.
+Practicing Qigong involves mindfulness meditation.
+This means training our minds to stay present and fully focused on our actions and environment.
 Simply put, when the mind wanders, you bring it back to what you are doing.
 This improves our ability to focus and center ourselves while reducing stress.

-Our training involves regular deep breath work that can help improve your energy levels, as well provide health benefits.
-Stance and formwork may be modified to accommodate previous injury and can actually help rebuild structural strength and quality of movement.
-We will also help relieve stress and enhance your immune system with our meditative work and training.
+Our training involves deep breath work that can help improve your energy levels, as well provide health benefits.
+Stances and forms may be modified to accommodate previous injury and can actually help rebuild structural strength and quality of movement.
+We will also help relieve stress and enhance your immune system with through mindfulness training.
 We can tailor your practice to support external treatments such as acupressure or acupuncture and address specific issues.
-The general goal of the training is to promote a high functional and healthy life.
+The goal of the training is to promote a vital and healthy life.

-The spiritual approach to internal arts means constantly striving towards enlightenment.
-Buddhist and Taoist monks use Qigong as a vehicle towards finding and maintaining peace of mind.
+The spiritual approach to these arts means constantly striving towards enlightenment.
+Buddhist and Taoist monks use Qigong as a vehicle to find and maintain peace of mind.
 The goal of this kind of training is to live in perfect harmony with the world.
-For most of us, this approach to training is simply about being more at peace with ourselves and learning to quiet the mind and live a smooth and psychologically healthy life.
+For most of us, this approach to training is simply about being more at peace with ourselves and learning to quiet the mind.

-The philosophical approach of Portland Tai Chi training shares some similarities with the spiritual approach.
+The philosophical side of the training shares some similarities with the spiritual approach.
 This training focuses on reaching high levels of clarity and focus..
 We develop the ability to work free from distraction, our thoughts coming from an unfiltered source without being diminished by negative mental habits.

-If you’re interested in signing up or learning more about our Portland Tai Chi class, then please call us today at 503-235-3435.
+If you’re interested in signing up or learning more about our Portland Tai Chi classes, then please call us today at 503-235-3435.